We may earn affiliate commissions for the recommended products. Learn more.

 Usually, if you need a VPN on a device that doesn't support it, the answer is manual setup on the router.
 This isn't very simple or convenient.

-Astrill notices this problem and offers a different solution – easy-to-use VPN sharing between devices.
-This is currently available on Windows, macOS, and Linux.
-It lets you easily transfer the VPN connection to devices that generally couldn't use them.
+Astrill recognizes this problem and offers a different solution: easy-to-use VPN sharing between devices.
+This feature is currently available on Windows, macOS, and Linux.
+It lets you share your VPN connection with devices that normally couldn't use one.
 All you have to do is toggle the feature in the settings.
-The app will automatically reconfigure and give you gateway and DNS addresses to connect to.
+The app will automatically reconfigure and give you the gateway and DNS addresses to connect to.

 astrill connection sharing